 Cost Proposal.
-Summarized costs of this 2017-2018- effort are in Table 4. \$2,749,363 will support Goals 1 through 4, however operational readiness and uptime of various observations will be significantly impacted at this funding level.
-All components of this effort are leveraged; however it is difficult to provide exact dollar values on contributions.
+Summarized costs of this 2018-2019 effort are in Table 4. \$3,570,942 will support Goals 1 through 4 and 6.
+All components of this effort are leveraged; however, it is difficult to provide exact dollar values on contributions.
 Most of the observing assets were purchased with non-IOOS funds, and ongoing maintenance is subsidized by other grants.
 The same is true of most of the modeling work, i.e. models were initially developed with other funds.
 Five percent of the SECOORA Executive Director's and Communications Director's salary is supported from member dues, as is a portion of their travel.
-Finally, a number of PIs are working at very subsidized or no cost.
+Finally, a number of PIs are working at very subsidized rates or at no cost.